 Kady Pooler: That’s right.

 Colman: So the last question that I have for you is what do you see the future being for athlete branding and marketing?
 When it comes to how technology has gotten better and things of that nature?

 Based on your knowledge and expertise, what’s the future of athlete branding and marketing?

 Kady Pooler: Yeah.
-I think in the future we’re going to start to see more well rounded athletes.
-So where the focal point isn’t necessarily just, on their sport, but it is going to be a lot on their extra curricular, their interests, their passions, their social justice, areas that they have strong feelings in.
-I think it’s just going to become more well rounded overall, where the sport’s almost taking a backseat.
+I think in the future we’re going to start to see more well-rounded athletes.
+So where the focal point isn’t necessarily just, on their sport, but it is going to be a lot on their extracurricular, their interests, their passions, their social justice, and areas that they have strong feelings in.
+I think it’s just going to become more well-rounded overall, where the sport’s almost taking a backseat.
 It’s just going to become their platform.
 So that’s what’s going to kind of give them their name.
 But I think as far as what’s going to differentiate and separate, it’s going to be everything that’s extracurricular outside.
 And I think of course, yes, social media.
 I have mixed feelings about it.
 And I know a lot of athletes are utilizing it.
 I follow a lot of those athletes.
 And I watch their content and it certainly gives me images of their brands and helps me to determine which athletes I become a big fan of and maybe ones I don’t.
-So I think it’s going be a kind of culmination of the social media and outside the sport factors.
+So I think it’s going be a kind of culmination of the social media and outside the sports factors.